2025 in Oktagon MMA: Oktagon 68: Todev vs. Fleury

 Oktagon 68: Todev vs. Fleury was a mixed martial arts event held by Oktagon MMA on March 8, 2025, in Stuttgart, Germany.

 Background

-A Oktagon Heavyweight Championship bout for the vacant title between a current Oktagon Light Heavyweight Champion Will Fleury and Lazar Todev headlined the event.
+An Oktagon Heavyweight Championship bout for the vacant title between a current Oktagon Light Heavyweight Champion Will Fleury and Lazar Todev headlined the event.

 A welterweight bout between Christian Jungwirth and Marek Bartl was expected to serve as co-main the event.
 However, for health reasons, Jungwirth and Radovan Úškrt withdrew from the event.
 Subsequently, Úškrt originally opponent Daniel Schwindt stepped in to face Bartl in a 181 pounds bout instead.

 A welterweight bout between Niklas Stolze and Jessin Ayari was scheduled for this event.
 However, Stolze withdrew due to injury and was replaced by Andreas Stahl.

 Promotional newcomer Joliton Lutterbach and Makhmud Muradov were scheduled to meet in a middleweight bout.
 However, Lutterbach was forced to withdraw due to injury and was replaced by another newcomer Yasubey Enomoto.